wscherphof/fastify-htmxample/README.md

 Should you navigate the site from a non-JavaScript environment, it would largely still work.
 Any machine that speaks HTTP can use it.
 In this sense, the site effectively behaves as a data API to the application's resources, using HTML as the data format.
-It's self-describing: it lists the data you've requested, along with links to any related resources, including all the parameters you can send on to those links, _and_ a user interface to provision them.
+It's a self-describing format: it lists the data you've requested, along with links to any related resources, including all the parameters you can send on to those links, _and_ a user interface to provision them.
 This is what's cool about hypermedia and [REST](https://en.wikipedia.org/wiki/Representational_state_transfer).

 ## Tools